menu

 Another notable thing is that Yachats is a major vacation destination.
 Much of the city’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Yachats’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-Yachats is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Yachats is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Compared to the rest of the country, citizens of Yachats spend much less time in their cars: on average, their commute to work is only 10.44 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.